parshim/MessageBus/README.md

 There are a lot of features inside, most covered by tests and you are welcome to take a look.

-I am working to documentation and more use cases to that project.
+I am working on documentation, so stay tuned.

 Enjoy!